RobertoBarros/auction_app/README.md

-# Simple exemple of Ruby on Rails Auction App
+# Simple example of Ruby on Rails Auction App